Manny Pacquiao Vs. Jeff Horn: Fans Freak Over Their Insanely Bloody Match

 There’s a rumbling Down Under!
 The Battle Of Brisbane drew a crowd of roughly 60,000 people at Suncorp Stadium on July 1 where Manny Pacquiao, 38, went fist-to-fist with Aussie Jeff Horn, 29.
 The crowd went wild for their local boxer — but that’s nothing compared to the online buzz surrounding his bloody showdown with the former champion.
 Both competitors bled all over each other from ear and head injuries, causing Twitter to erupt!
 “This looks like some movie sh*t right now with all this blood.”
 “There’s so much blood oozing!”
 “Dude is mega bleeding from that head butt!”
 “Did you see Horn’s right eye explode?!”
 Hopefully Jeff and Manny are up to date on their shots.

 Leading up to the match, fans expected Manny to defeat his opponent based simply on stats alone.
 It didn’t work out that way tonight, to many people’s dismay, but having won 11 major world titles and being the only eight-division world champion speaks for itself.
 This was his third fight since losing the WBO welterweight title to Floyd Mayweather in that record-breaking fight.
-More importantly, this was said to be Manny’s second to last fight before retirement.
+More importantly, this was said to be Manny’s second to last fight before retirement — but that was before he agreed to meet Jeff in the ring one more time in Australia.
+We could have a re-match on our hands!

 Many fans LOVE The Pac-Man for his boxing legacy, but he could very easily be the WBO’s most controversial competitor because of his relation to the President of the Philippines.
 Rodrigo Duterte basically looks up to Donald Trump and shares similar ideals when it comes to same sex marriage.
 Duterte also told local jobless citizens in April that it’s OK to murder drug addicts.
 “If you lose your job, I’ll give you one.
 Kill all the drug addicts.
 Help me kill addicts.
 Let’s kill addicts everyday.”
 Living with a guy like Trump in office doesn’t seem so bad anymore…